bhavnavrma22/House-price-prediction/README.md

-# House Price Prediction 🏠📊
+# 🏠 House Price Prediction using Linear Regression

-A beginner-friendly machine learning project that predicts house prices using Python, Pandas, NumPy, and Scikit-learn.
+This beginner-friendly machine learning project predicts house prices using area (in square feet) as the input feature.

 ## 📁 Dataset
-The dataset contains features like area, number of bedrooms, location, etc.
+A small CSV file with 2 columns:
+- **Area**: Area in square feet
+- **Price**: Price of the house in currency (₹)

 ## 🚀 Libraries Used
 - pandas